Nitin-Panwar/Nitin-Panwar.github.io/_posts/2018-4-19-Text Classification using machine learning.md

     lr_score_f1(test):0.835346783124 --- lr_score_f1(train):0.946749878492

+Here as you can see that results have been improved.
+So let's try different approaches to improve LR results further.

 ## Stemming
 Preprocessing the posts with stop word removal and then porter stemming improved the F1 macro scores of both logistic regression and XGBoost classifiers.